-- 12.0 Section 106 of the Town and Country Planning Action 1990 Planning Obligation proposed Heads of Terms to mitigate the impacts of the development in accordance with Local Plan policy
+11.0 Section 106 of the Town and Country Planning Action 1990 Planning Obligation proposed Heads of Terms to mitigate the impacts of the development in accordance with Local Plan policy, Affordable Housing; Library Facilities contribution, Fire Service; Open space provision/contribution, Habitats Mitigation payment per dwelling a Management plan for surface water drainage and open space and on and offsite green infrastructure

-- Affordable Housing;

-- Library Facilities; contribution

-- Fire Service;

-- Open space provision/contribution

-- Habitats Mitigation payment per dwelling

-- Management plan for surface water drainage and open space

-- On and offsite green infrastructure

-13.0 Conclusion
+12.0 Conclusion

-13.1 The proposal is considered to comply with policy HOU9 of the Great Yarmouth Borough-Wide Local Plan 2001 and policies CS1, CS3, CS4, CS9 CS11 and CS14 of the Core Strategy and the National Planning Policy Framework.
-Notwithstanding the recommendation to approve the application given the objection to the application on particularly highway grounds it may be advantageous for the committee - in this instance to - visit the site.
+12.1 The proposal is considered to comply with policy HOU9 of the Great Yarmouth Borough-Wide Local Plan 2001 and policies CS1, CS3, CS4, CS9 CS11 and CS14 of the Core Strategy and the National Planning Policy Framework.

-14.0 RECOMMENDATION:-
+13.0 RECOMMENDATION: -

-- 14.1 Approve a) application 06/19/0071/F to a s106 agreement securing Local Authority requirements of children's recreation, public open space, affordable housing and Natura 2000 payment as outlined above subject to referral to Natural England and no objection be raised as required by legislation and - 14.2 Approve b) 06/19/0606/F subject to being linked application 06/19/0071/F as outlined above in the report and subject to the appropriate condition to secure a properly planned development.
+- 13.1 Approve a) application 06/19/0071/F to a s106 agreement securing Local Authority requirements of children's recreation, public open space, affordable housing and Natura 2000 payment as outlined above subject to referral to Natural England and no objection be raised as required by legislation and - 13.2 Approve b) and B) 06/19/0606/F subject to being linked application 06/19/0071/F as outlined above in the report and subject to the appropriate condition to secure a properly planned development.
 The proposal complies with the aims of Policies CS2, CS3, CS9, CS11 and CS14 of the Great Yarmouth Core Strategy.

-Background Papers 06/19/0071/F &06/19/0606/F
+Background Papers 06/19/0071/F & 06/19/0606/F